welcoMattic/sylius-ui-translation-slides/pages/practical-examples.md

 <!--
 - Choose your TMS, install its provider into your app
-- Configure the provider with your Project ID and API key
+- Configure the provider with your Project ID and API key (be sure to use safely your credentials, in .local file or using Symfony secrets)
 - Push translations of "messages" domain in all enabled locales of your app to the TMS
 - Make your changes
 -->